SAP-archive/boe-custom-task-template/README.md

 <a name='license'>

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License, Version 1.0 except as noted otherwise in the LICENSE file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the LICENSE file.